imjoseangel/katacoda/solid/principle1.md

 Clone the example repository with the command `git clone https://github.com/imjoseangel/pythonsolid.git katacoda-solid-examples`{{execute}}

 Within the root of a repository, the examples are under a directory called `examples`.
-Open the *Bad Code Example* `katacoda-solid-examples/examples/bad/01_singleresponsibility/example01.py`{{open}}.
+Open the *Bad Code Example* file: `katacoda-solid-examples/examples/bad/01_singleresponsibility/example01.py`{{open}}

 ## Run the Example

 The **example01.py** is the file name within the example directory.
-You can run it with the command `python3  katacoda-solid-examples/examples/bad/01_singleresponsibility/example01.py`{{execute}}.
+You can run it with the command `python3  katacoda-solid-examples/examples/bad/01_singleresponsibility/example01.py`{{execute}}